CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 Format: `edit INDEX [TASK NAME] [i/INFO] [sd/START_DATE] [ed/END_DATE] [c/CATEGORY] [p/PRIORITY_LEVEL] [r/RECURRENCE]`

 > * Edits the task at the specified `INDEX`.
-    The index refers to the index number last shown in the last task listing.<br>
+    The index refers to the index number of the task in the currently showing category.<br>
     The index **must be a positive integer** (*e.g. 1, 2, 3, ...*).
 > * At least one of the optional paramaters must be provided.
 > * Existing task details will be updated to the new input values.